dcSpark/zkapp-nonogram/README.md

 [Try it out right here](https://sundwalltanner.github.io/React-Nonogram/)

 ## Description
 This is currently in the very early stages of development.
 I haven't created anything that warranted the use of [GitHub Pages](https://pages.github.com/) yet, so I thought I would try and remake [the Nonogram game I built in Rust](https://github.com/Sundwalltanner/Rust-Nonogram).
-I previously used JavaScript in [a Discord Idle RPG bot](https://github.com/Sundwalltanner/Dewie-RPG), but I've never used React before.

 ## Controls
 These are the default controls.
 There are currently only mouse controls, but I hope to add keyboard controls soon.